 I also miss the way it looks on the kitchen worktop, as I do feel that it brought the kitchen to life!
 In that regard though I could go for the Barista express, which is a more affordable machine, but looks almost identical.
 It doesn’t have a lot of the automated features as the oracle, which is why it’s more affordable I’d assume, so it would suit the more skilled home Barista, but I’m sure with some practice I could at least come somewhere close to the same kind of level; when I say “some”, I mean a lot! 😉

 Update 10th March 2016.I’m actually getting somewhere with my Latte art now, as you can see – it looks a bit more like Latte art than my previous attempts, and this is without the amazing auto milk frothing that the Oracle provides (I don’t have a steam wand at all currently, I’m using a £5 Le’ Xpress frother ), so I’d love to try my hand at it again with milk steamed with the Oracle’s steam wand!

-I need a new grinder, mine broke – I also want an espresso machine.
-I make espresso with my Aeropress and it tastes great don’t get me wrong, but sometimes I just crave a “proper” espresso with Crema, and I loved using the Oracle, so I am going to get another espresso machine.
+I make espresso with my Aeropress and it tastes great don’t get me wrong, but sometimes I just crave a “proper” espresso at home, and I loved using the Oracle, so I am going to get another espresso machine.